qedseung/wordpress-theme/README.md

  * one of the existing classes, change the image references by one of the existing classes, or make your
  * own class.
 Then you must make sure the html container reference your desired class.
  * Many changes to the skeleton of the website can be made in front-page.php and header.php.

+## Getting Started
+Copy this project into a folder in your WordPress theme folder and from your WordPress dashboard one should be able to select Test Theme and apply it to your pages.
+Your front page will automatically default to the front-page.php